-Why does The Whiteley Clinic predominantly use microsclerotherapy as the treatment of choice for Thread Veins?
+Why do The Whiteley Clinic predominantly use microsclerotherapy as the treatment of choice for Thread Veins?

 There is no denying that there is a wide range of alternative treatment protocols offered to thread vein sufferers by a host of other clinics in the UK, and below you can read why they are less effective than our preferred choice of treatment.

 At The Whiteley Clinic, once we have treated any underlying vein problems that may be present, we almost exclusively recommend the technique of ‘microsclerotherapy’ for the treatment of thread veins on the legs.
 This involves injecting a very dilute ‘sclerosant’ solution into the tiny veins to narrow the dilated blood vessels.
 This is achieved using an exceptionally small needle under very high magnification.

 The sclerosant solution used at The Whiteley Clinic is selected for both being highly effective at narrowing the veins but also for having a numbing effect on the veins being treated, thereby reducing any potential discomfort for the patient.

 Using The Whiteley Clinic microsclerotherapy technique, around 80% of patients report an ‘excellent result’ when the treatment has been completed, with a further 15% of patients reporting ‘good improvement’ in the visible signs.
 In our experience, the kind of minor problems experienced by the remaining 5% of patients (brown stains on the skin surrounding the injection site caused by a small amount of trapped blood) are almost always as a direct result of them failing to comply with our strict post-operative instructions to wear compression stockings for two full weeks, day and night!
 And even these minor problems are easily rectified by seeing the patient four weeks after the procedure to simply release the trapped blood.